 “You wouldn’t do that.
 I know you.”

-“When we get to the base, you will realize how much you don’t know about me.
+“When we get to the base, you’ll realize how much you don’t know about me.
 I don’t want to get like this with you, my dear friend, but this is a life-and-death situation.”

 Ethan wiped his wet hair away from his glasses as he stared at Bill’s hooded figure.
 He had hidden the bag of food under his hoodie to prevent it from getting wet but, other than that, he seemed unbothered by the heavy drops.
-During all these years, Ethan had trusted Bill enough to give him ideas for the Concordia.
+During all these years, Ethan had trusted Bill enough to talk to him about the Concordia.
 He could even say a long-distance friendship had sparked between them.
 Ethan felt he owed him the benefit of the doubt.
 It would be ungrateful to deny him help when his life was at stake.
 He decided to take the risk.

 “Fine!
 Get in the car!” he said, unlocking the doors.